 There are no absolutes.
 I’ve worked with clients who received “A Session With Cathy Goodwin” as a gift.
 They were completely skeptical and didn’t expect much, yet they walked away surprised and satisfied.
 A couple of times clients have written, “I didn’t think we’d accomplished much in our session but a few weeks later, I realized how much you’d helped.
 I’d like another session!”

 So if you’re thinking of working with me (or anyone else) on your career, here’s some guidance for the decision:

 (1) When you resent the payment amount, just don’t buy.
 (Actually this rule holds for just about everything, in my opinion.)
 And if you have to sacrifice to pay for career consulting, don’t do it.
 Wait till you can comfortably afford the session(s) and then move forward.
-I’ll be here when you’re ready.
+A good coach will be ready when you are.

 (2) When you’re about to go on a vacation, relocate, get married, finalize your divorce or deal with another transition, wait.
 You’ll feel differently when it’s over.

 Finally, if you get a consultation as a gift, grab it!
-For some reason, in my experience, people who get gifted with a session tend to have really good outcomes — even if they’ve never heard of me before.
+For some reason, in my experience, people who get gifted with a session tend to have really good outcomes — even if they resist the process at first.

 I have a course on changing careers – the Great Career Escape on Udemy.
 Look it up here.